Phenomenology of laminar acoustic streaming jets: Characterization of long-range acoustic streaming jets

 We shall now investigate the changes of jet velocity when $Gr_{ac}$ is varied from $10^3$ to $5\times 10^4$ while keeping all other parameters constant.
 We shall first focus on the $0.5 \leq x \leq x_p$ region over which the jet accelerates.
 We will not consider the region $x \leq 0.5$ (shown in yellow in the inset of the bottom plot in Fig.~\ref{fig:velocityField_GrAc5000}): it was already studied in Ref.~\cite{Moudjed2015} and is extremely small compared the length of the fluid domain.

-For $0.5 \leq x \leq x_p$, former studies have shown that the observed fluid acceleration results from a balance between inertia effects and the acoustic force~\cite{Moudjed2014,Orosco2022}.
-In this previous work, the authors considered that since the length of the acceleration region is small compared to $L_{\alpha}$, it was legitimate to neglect both the attenuation and the beam diffraction.
+For $0.5 \leq x \leq x_p$, former studies have shown that the jet accelerates due to a balance between the acoustic and inertia forces~\cite{Moudjed2014,Orosco2022}.
+In these previous works, the authors considered that since the length of the acceleration region is small compared to $L_{\alpha}$, it was legitimate to neglect both the attenuation and the beam diffraction~\citep{Daru2024}.
 The order of magnitude $U_{x,i}$ of the inviscid on-axis velocity was then given by~\cite{Moudjed2014}:

 Equation~\eqref{eq:OM_inertial_Moudjed} fairly describes the increase of $u_x$ on $0.5 \leq x \leq x_p$ as can be seen on Fig.~\ref{fig:inertialRegimeScaling}~(a), in which an exact description of $u_x(x,r=0)$ would give a straight horizontal line at ${u_x / U_{x,i} = 1 }$.
 However, it either overestimates $u_x$ by nearly 30~\% for $Gr_{ac} = 10^3$, or instead underestimates it by 55~\% for $Gr_{ac} = 5 \times 10^4$.
 This discrepancy on the dependency on $Gr_{ac}$ between Eq.~\eqref{eq:OM_inertial_Moudjed} and the numerical profiles may be attributed to viscosity effects, neglected in Ref.~\cite{Moudjed2014}.